meolar/supertux-wiki/Ideas.md

 ![](images/Mr_slimy.png)

 Mr. slimy will be squishable, freezable, but not flameable.
-When Tux jumps on it, Tux will stick and he will move twice slower for five seconds.
-However, when it will be frozen first, this effect won't appear.
+When Tux jumps on it, Tux will stick and he will move twice as slow for five seconds.
+However, when it is frozen first, it will not affect Tux.

 ### Root